Office of Innovation and Improvement, Department of Education.

 Applications Available: May 18, 2016.

 Deadline for Notice of Intent to Apply: June 6, 2016.

 Deadline for Transmittal of Applications: July 15, 2016.

 I. Funding Opportunity Description

 As importantly, all i3 projects are required to generate additional evidence of effectiveness.
 All i3 grantees must use part of their budgets to conduct independent evaluations (as defined in this notice) of their projects.
-This ensures that projects funded under the i3 program contribute significantly to improving the information available to practitioners and policymakers about which practices work, for which types of students, and in what contexts.
+This requirement ensures that projects funded under the i3 program contribute significantly to improving the information available to practitioners and policymakers about which practices work, for which types of students, and in what contexts.

 The Department awards three types of grants under this program: “Development” grants, “Validation” grants, and “Scale-up” grants.
 These grants differ in terms of the level of prior evidence of effectiveness required for consideration of funding, the level of scale the funded project should reach, and, consequently, the amount of funding available to support the project.